akshatbhargava123/IPL_Data_Visualization/README.md

   * Handled all my complex get/set works in IndexedDB
   * Naturally drops to another db (WebSQL, localstorage) if IndexedDB not available

-5. Firebase for hosting (core app and CSVs)
+5. Firebase for hosting (core app)
   * Easiest and fastest hosting solution in my opinion.

+6. Heroku for hosting (backend file provider)
+  * Made a express app which serves our CSVs deployed on heroku.
+Finally, CORS...!

 ## Bonus Points T&C (given vs fullfilled)
 * You create the webapp in VueJS ✅ (tried to make code as modular as possible using component based architecture using VueJS)